Kirsten Gillibrand: 2006

-Gillibrand considered running for office in 2004, in New York's 20th congressional district, against the three-term Republican incumbent John E. Sweeney.
-But Hillary Clinton believed circumstances would be more favorable in 2006 and advised her to wait until then.
+Gillibrand considered running for office in 2004, in New York's 20th congressional district, against four-term Republican incumbent John E. Sweeney, but Hillary Clinton believed circumstances would be more favorable in 2006 and advised her to wait until then.
 Traditionally conservative, the district and its electoral offices had been in Republican hands for all but four years since 1913, and as of November 2006, 197,473 voters in the district were registered Republicans and 82,737 were registered Democrats.
 Sweeney said in 2006 that "no Republican can ever lose [the district]".
 Using New York's electoral fusion election laws, Gillibrand ran in 2006 on both the Democratic and Working Families lines; in addition to having the Republican nomination, Sweeney was endorsed by the Conservative and Independence parties.

 During the campaign, Gillibrand got support from other Democratic Party politicians.
 Mike McNulty, a Democratic Congressman from the neighboring 21st congressional district, campaigned for her, as did both Hillary and Bill Clinton; the former president appeared twice at campaign events.
 Both parties poured millions of dollars into the respective campaigns.

 Many saw Gillibrand as moderate or conservative.
 Michael Brendan Dougherty in The American Conservative wrote after her victory, "Gillibrand won her upstate New York district by running to the right: she campaigned against amnesty for illegal immigrants, promised to restore fiscal responsibility to Washington, and pledged to protect gun rights."

 Gillibrand's legal representation of Philip Morris was an issue during the campaign.
 Her campaign finance records showed that she received $23,200 in contributions from the company's employees during her 2006 campaign.

 The probable turning point in the election was the November 1 release of a December 2005 police report detailing a 9-1-1 call by Sweeney's wife, in which she claimed Sweeney was "knocking her around the house".
 The Sweeney campaign claimed the police report was false and promised to have the official report released by state police, but did not do so.
 The Sweeney campaign did release an ad in which Sweeney's wife called Gillibrand's campaign "a disgrace".
 Several months later, Sweeney's wife said her "disgrace" statement was coerced, and that her husband was physically abusive.

 By November 5, a Siena poll showed Gillibrand ahead of Sweeney 46% to 43%.
 She won with 53% of the vote.